saurabhmathur96/VITacademics-Unlimited/API.md

 **Hostel Application Cancellation**
 ----
-  _Makes request to vtop to cancel to a leave/outing._
+  _Makes request to vtop to cancel to a leave/outing.
+[Vellore Only]_

 * **URL**